 Common Name: Northern Bedstraw

-Galium boreale is a Perennial up to 0.45 metres tall.
+Galium boreale is a perennial plant that can grow up to 0.45 metres tall.

 It has edible, medicinal and miscellaneous uses.